Universal Tracking Tag Explained for / advocate Programs

 Your implementation may not use all of the scripts below.
 See your Technical Implementation Plan for information about which of them are required for your program.

-The Universal Tracking Tag (UTT) gives you the most comprehensive tracking information about the consumer journey, direct traffic, conversion paths, etc. The UTT uses first-party cookie tracking technology to build more accurate conversion paths, attribute referrals to your advocates, and enhance our other cookie-less tracking methodologies, as well as expand the levels of data that we can receive and display in reporting.
+Your Advocate program's Universal Tracking Tag (UTT) uses first-party cookie tracking technology to build more accurate conversion paths, attribute referrals to your advocates, and enhance our other cookie-less tracking methodologies, as well as expand the levels of data that we can receive and display in reporting.

-The entire code snippet is copied from this document — this is your UTT:
+The entire code snippet is copied from your Technical Integration Plan document.
+This is your UTT:

 <<utt>>

-If there is no script above, select the Log In button at the top-right of the page, and once signed in, refresh this page.
+If there is no script above, select the Log In button at the top-right of the page, and once signed into your Advocate program, refresh this page.

-HTML element of your site.
-If you use a a tag manager, add the UTT as a custom HTML tag.
+The UTT is placed within the global <head>HTML element of your site.
+If you use a tag manager, add the UTT as a custom HTML tag.

 Why does the UTT need to be first?